 Creating a system backup is quite a healthy practice.
-It helps your system to recover from many crises such as system failure, drive errors, operating system corruption, etc. This post will share how you can take a Windows 11/10 System Backup.
+It helps your system recover from many crises, such as system failure, drive errors, operating system corruption, etc. This post will share how you can take a Windows 11/10 System Backup.

 You must understand that Backup is a preventive measure.
 However, if you are already stuck in a problem without backup, DiskPart commands can come in handy to fix them.
-Windows 10 provides you a few ways to perform the backup, but they are hidden in the settings.
+Windows 11/10 provides a few ways to perform the backup, but they are hidden in the settings.

 Backup using File History

-The File History option of Windows 10 allows you to backup the files and documents present on the system’s Libraries, i.e., Documents, Pictures, Music, etc. You have to select an external drive for the backup.
+The File History option of Windows 11/10 allows you to back up the files and documents in the system’s Libraries, i.e., Documents, Pictures, Music, etc. You have to select an external drive for the backup.

-- In the Windows search box, search for the Settings, and open it.
+- In the Windows search box, please search for the Settings and open it.

 - Go to Update & Security